 Hello iD readers!
 My name is Marta and I’m part of the design team at iD Tech Camps.
-I started out with iD back in 2004 as a summer camp instructor for Web Design & Flash® Animation at our Stanford University location.
+I started out with iD back in 2004 as a summer camp instructor for Web Design & Flash® Animation at our Bay Area summer camps held at Stanford.
 Fast forward to 2006 and beyond and I found myself a full-time employee at the iD headquarters doing what I love…being creative and having fun.
 So from here on out, I’ll be writing blog articles that will give you some fun tips and tricks of the trade about design, photography, Photoshop, Illustrator and creativity in general.
 Let’s get started, shall we?

 SO, WHAT’S THE BIG DEAL ABOUT TYPOGRAPHY?